Shobhit-creator/pdfplayground/README.md

 Tilting/Rotating PDF file
 ------------------------------------------------------
-We have following files to do this:

-* dummy.pdf: It is the file whose page we will tilt.
+dummy.pdf is the file whose page we will tilt.

 ### main.py is the file which will tilt the dummy pdf file.